 Most people are uncomfortable when someone refers to them with the wrong pronoun or address, and I’m no different.
 Not only that, but most people are embarrassed and upset if they misgender someone, since it’s considered rude.
 Since I have an unusual gender that isn’t immediately obvious, it’s easier for everyone if I tell people which pronoun I prefer.

 Gender Identity?
 You mean your sex?

 Nope.
 Sex is a way of differentiating people biologically.
 Gender is a much more complicated beast that is usually defined by your society or culture.
-I don’t identify with, or feel like I belong to, either of the genders that English-speaking cultures generally allow (women and men).
+I don’t identify with, or feel like I belong to, either of the genders that English-speaking cultures traditionally allow (women and men).

 But isn’t singular they bad grammar?

-Actually, it isn’t.
+Actually, it’s not.
 Singular they has been used as a nongendered pronoun pretty much forever.
 It fell out of favor due to a popular book on English grammar published in 1745 that recommended using “he” for referring to men and women (link), but it never completely left the English language.
 You can see this in the works of Shakespeare, Jane Austen, C.S.
 Lewis, and many more highly respected authors across the centuries.

 Singular they is commonly used when talking about an unidentified person.
 For example, “Someone left their coat here.”
 This is part of why I prefer to be referred to this way: my gender is unidentified!